-Or do they?
-I do not have any empirical bones to pick yet.
-But from an admittedly subjective point of view, G and Z lose some of their initial appeal when generalized in this way.
-A system with generalized G and Z is arguably harder to use and its generative power in complex cases less straightforward to reason about.
-It is also reasonable to ask post-generalization whether there are, indeed, just one G and one Z rule, or whether it is more accurate to see infinite families of G and Z rules.
-More technically, the variety of polymorphism Jacobson appeals to here is known as 'ad hoc' polymorphism (in which an operation behaves differently depending on the types of its inputs; see, e.g., Pierce 2002) and contrasts with 'parametric' polymorphism (in which an operation behaves uniformly on inputs of different types; e.g., $\lambda_x x : a \rightarrow a$ is a parametric-polymorphic identity function).
+The generalization of Z is more costly, and gives rise to an infinite family of distinct Z operations (since in principle there is no bound on the number of arguments betwen $a^c$ and c).
+More technically, the generalization of Z is a species of 'ad hoc' polymorphism (in which an operation behaves differently depending on the types of its inputs) and contrasts with 'parametric' polymorphism (in which an operation behaves uniformly on inputs of different types; e.g., $\lambda_x x : a \rightarrow a$ is a parametric-polymorphic identity function).
 Other things being equal, theories without ad hoc polymorphism may be preferable to, and potentially more explanatory than, theories requiring it.